-- Locally formed Groundwater Sustainability Agencies are required to prepare and adopt a Groundwater Sustainability Plan by January 1, 2022. - GSAs must establish a sustainability goal for the groundwater subbasin which, in part, means avoiding the six "undesirable results." - Measuring, monitoring, and management actions will be undertaken thereafter with a report due each year and plan updates every five years.
+- Locally formed GSAs prepared and adopted GSPs for each groundwater subbasin in the Sacramento Valley by January 31, 2022. - GSAs must establish a sustainability goal for the groundwater subbasin which, in part, means avoiding the six "undesirable results." - Measuring, monitoring, and management actions will be undertaken thereafter with a report due by April 1 each year and plan updates every five years.

-In the middle of the 2013 - 2015 dry years, SGMA was signed into law by Governor Brown.
-SGMA gives local agencies the authorities necessary to create Groundwater Sustainability Agencies (GSA) and establishes a framework to develop Groundwater Sustainability Plans (GSP) in order to implement strategies to sustainably manage groundwater resources.
-The complexity of complying with SGMA is anticipated to result in a significant expense and effort.

-Entities in Northern California coordinated to have the entire Sacramento Valley covered by a GSA by the deadline of July 1, 2017.
-These GSAs are now continuing their coordination efforts to begin the planning process and develop GSPs to keep the region's water resources sustainable, which means avoiding the following "undesirable results" described in SGMA:
+In the middle of the 2013 - 2015 dry years, SGMA was signed into law by Governor Brown (see Water Code § 10720 et seq).
+SGMA gives local agencies the authorities necessary to create GSAs and establishes a framework to develop GSPs in order to implement strategies to sustainably manage groundwater resources.
+GSAs throughout the Sacramento Valley coordinated to ensure that a GSP(s) was prepared and submitted for each subbasin by the January 31, 2022 deadline.
+The GSPs establish goals to keep the region's water resources sustainable, which means avoiding the following "undesirable results" described in SGMA: